 Boasting impressive 1- to 3-inch thorns on their stems, the many varieties of hawthorns (Crataegus spp.) can be grown as tall shrubs or small trees.
 With so many varieties to choose from, there is a hawthorn shrub for every gardener, no matter what U.S. Department of Agriculture (USDA) plant hardiness zone you garden in.

 These dense shrubs provide habitat and food for nesting birds.
 Hawthorns are native to North America and grow best in full sun to partial shade and moist, well-drained soil.
 Most varieties produce white flowers in mid-spring followed by small, red, bird-attracting fruits.

-The wild rose (Rosa carolina), a woody shrub, blooms from late spring through fall with fragrant, pink and purple blossoms.
+Found in USDA plant hardiness zones 5 through 8, the wild rose (Rosa carolina) is a woody shrub that blooms from late spring through fall with fragrant, pink and purple blossoms.
 Flowers are followed by large, edible, red hips that last through winter.
-Wild rose thorns are most pronounced on larger stems.
-This spreading shrub grows up to 3 feet tall with a spread up to 12 feet wide.
-Wild rose shrubs prefer full sun and moist, well-drained soil, but tolerate wet, dry or alkaline sites.
+This spreading prickly bush grows up to 3 feet tall with a spread up to 12 feet wide.
+Thorns appear on all of the plant's stems but are more pronounced on larger stems.

 The catclaw acacia (Acacia greggii) is a large shrub native to the southwestern United States.
-Catclaw acacia can grow to 15 feet tall with a 25-foot spread.
-This shrub has large, twisted, extremely sharp thorns and gray-green deciduous foliage.
-The catclaw acacia blooms in spring with aromatic spikes of yellow blossoms that grow into flat, brown seed pods.
+Catclaw acacia can grow to 15 feet tall with a 25-foot spread and possesses large, twisted, extremely sharp thorns and gray-green deciduous foliage.
+The catclaw acacia blooms in spring with aromatic spikes of yellow blossoms that attract butterflies before growing into flat, brown seed pods.